 Kelly Henry obtained her PhD in chemistry at Syracuse University in 2015.
 Her doctoral work focused on the structure-activity relationships and appetite-regulating effects of neuropeptides, using vitamin B12 as a drug delivery vehicle.
-In July 2015, she joined the lab of Jason Lewis at Memorial Sloan Kettering Cancer Center.
+In July 2015, she joined the lab of Jason Lewis at Memorial Sloan Kettering.
 She is currently working on interrogating oncogenic pathways and assessing target engagement using protein-based radiotracers via molecular imaging in cancer.

 Brian Madajewski received his PhD in cancer cell biology from West Virginia University in 2016.
 His doctoral research work focused on the role of oxidative stress regulators in the promotion of non-small cell lung cancer and the maintenance of cancer stem cells.
 Following completion of his doctoral work, he joined the lab of Michelle Bradbury at Memorial Sloan Kettering as a postdoctoral research fellow.
 His current work focuses on the translational research of FDA-approved C dots in cancer theranostics.